Best medium cars for 2020

 By their very nature, medium cars should be more spacious than small ones.
 While most models have plenty of room in the front, some are cramped in the rear, while headroom and legroom can leave a lot to be desired.
 We use human-sized dummies to measure exactly how much room there is in every seat in a car.

-People's high expectations of medium cars extend to how cheap they are to run.
+People's high expectations of medium cars extends to how cheap they are to run.
 A manufacturer's claimed mpg is usually high, and almost always too good to be true.
 We conduct our own fuel-economy tests, so you get an accurate figure, and will know exactly how much the cars on your shortlist will cost you to run.

 Here are the models you should steer clear of, to avoid disappointment when buying a new or used medium car.